MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/AnalyticalAccounting.md

         be replaced by the new structure and link records from tree you’re copying from.

+    > [!NOTE]
-*This option is only available if both the Copy Source and Destination have the Tree includes all records available or unavailable option selected in the Tree Maintenance window.*
+    > This option is only available if both the Copy Source and Destination have the Tree includes all records available or unavailable option selected in the Tree Maintenance window.

 1. Choose Copy to copy the tree structure and close the window.